rlee97/fabian_tools/Coverity_Script/README.md

 ## Output
 * Once the program has run to completion check the coverity_analysis.log file to see if any warnings has arisen.
 If there are no WARNINGS then the program was able to run successfully.
 (NOTE: warnings will arise if not all repositories are cloned, in which case look at the warnings and make sure they correspond with the streams you decided not to clone in the .ini file.)
-* Copy/push the fabian-release-packages to your desired location
-* Check the fabian-build-logs to see the build process for FabianHFO.exe, FabianEvo.exe, and SetupFabian.exe.

 ## Important Notes:
 * Beware of git conflicts or backend processes running while running the script.
 This can cause the script to not run properly.